visgl/deck.gl/docs/using-standalone.md

 # Using deck.gl Standalone

-The deck.gl core library and layers have no dependecies on React or Mapbox GL and can be used by any JavaScript application.
+The deck.gl core library and layers have no dependencies on React or Mapbox GL and can be used by any JavaScript application.

 Note: This is a brief introduction to how an application might